maheshsubramaniya/maheshsubramaniya.github.com/_posts/misc/2013-04-26-why-personal-projects-need-version-control-systems.md

 title: Why personal projects may need version control system?
 categories: ['misc']
 tags: vcs,git,version control
+excerpt: a thought on using version control for your personal projects
 ---

 To be real, you do not.
 Unless some crazy thoughts running in your mind about your personal projects.
 You are going to read such a feeling happened to me recently.